darrenjw/talks/2022-bayes-hep/Readme.md

 * **PDF slides** - will upload after the talk
 * https://github.com/darrenjw/smfsb - website for my textbook, Stochastic modelling for systems biology
 * https://github.com/darrenjw/logreg - MCMC for a logistic regression model in various languages and with various libraries
-* ../2022-ld/Readme.md - materials for a recent talk on Scalable Bayesian computation
+* [Laplace's demon](../2022-ld/Readme.md) - materials for a recent talk on Scalable Bayesian computation